DrakeMorin/SmackTalker/README.md

 We have chosen to use Bluetooth to make our application unique and independent of Wi-Fi and cellular reception.
 Our application will enable users to communicate within a localized area.
 By using Bluetooth we hope to create conversation among peers.

+Bluetooth is one of the least used modes of communication between devices.
+We wish to expand in this small market as this is our group's first application.

+The coding for Bluetooth is based on a conversation.
+There is an initial greeting, followed by a set of questions between the devices.
+If the questions are 'correct' the devices will connect.

+We have aimed to use as many comments as possible within our coding to explain why we feel that the app must be programmed as such.